quickSilverShanks/VidSage/README.md

 > * `Streamlit UI: CPU/GPU with complete docker setup`: This is recommended for any user who wants to use the full functionality with all the docker services running and packages installed in docker container.
 Once the container has been set up, it can be used with ease the next time.
 > <br>**Next Planned Updates**: Adding DB support and User Feedback | Evaluating and Optimizing Retrieval | Prefect data Ingest Pipeline

+Check `development_guide.md` for a detailed documentation of experiments and steps taken to develop this project.

 ## Data Preparation, ElasticSearch Indexing and RAG